dojoengine/book/src/theory/what-is-dojo.md

 ### [Katana](/crates/katana/README.md) - Blazingly fast development network

-Katana is a customizable StarkNet development network.
+Katana is a customizable Starknet development network.
 It is blazingly fast and allows you to iterate on your game logic swiftly.

 ### [Sozo CLI](/crates/sozo/README.md) - CLI Management Tool